gavinmcfarland/plugma/README_NEW.md

 ## Commands

-_To use these with the pre-made template just pass the arguments with `--`, for example `node run dev -- -p`._
+_When using these with npm run you need to pass the arguments with a double dash `--`, for example `npm run dev -- -p`._

 <!-- ### `plugma init`